Today's Articles

 On this date, in 1888, Brazil abolished slavery.

 The Portuguese royal contingent arrived on the coasts of Brazil on January 21, 1808.
-The peaceful existence of the Brazilian imperial family came to an end in the late 1880s.
-Although initially a conservative ruler, Pedro II eventually recognized the inherent unfairness of the slavery system affecting so many millions of his subjects.
+The peaceful existence of the Brazilian imperial family ended in the late 1880s.
+Although initially a conservative ruler, Pedro II eventually recognized the inherent unfairness of the slavery system, affecting so many millions of his subjects.

 Pedro gradually passed laws that liberated his subjects.
 By the late 1880s, it was just a matter before the emperor abolished slavery in Brazil altogether.
 Unfortunately for the Crown, Brazilian landowners and the country's military leadership were not keen on the liberalizing policies of Pedro II.
 The abolition of slavery subjected landowners to higher capital investment in manpower.
 Since these conservative groups were the mainstay of the military, the armed forces were predisposed to side with the land-owning classes.
 Dom Pedro was traveling in Europe when Princess Isabel (shown 3rd from left, standing), acting as regent in her father's stead, passed a law abolishing slavery in Brazil on May 13, 1888.